sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-06-29-regular-expression-intro.md

 - any single number between 0-9: [0-9] .It is similar to \d
 - m times repetitions: {m}
 - Minimum m time to maximum n time repetitions: {m,n}
-* - 0 or more Repetitions
+- any literal present ZERO or more times : *
-+ - 1 or more Repetitions
+- any literal present ONE or more times: +
-? - optional
+- optional character indication :?

 So, what are those.
 Those are meaning in the expression.
 Example - if our data string is like abcdefgh123ijklmnopqrstuvwxyz and we need to find 123 from there. so, our regular expression will be simple